By the end of this section, you will be able to do the following:

 Electron Transport Chain

 First, two electrons are carried to the first complex via NADH.
 This complex, labeled I, is composed of flavin mononucleotide (FMN) and an iron-sulfur (Fe-S)-containing protein.
 FMN, which is derived from vitamin B2 (also called riboflavin), is one of several prosthetic groups or cofactors in the electron transport chain.
 A prosthetic group is a nonprotein molecule required for the activity of a protein.
 Prosthetic groups are organic or inorganic, nonpeptide molecules bound to a protein that facilitate its function.
 Prosthetic groups include coenzymes, which are the prosthetic groups of enzymes.
-The enzyme in complex I is NADH dehydrogenase and is a very large protein, containing 45 amino acid chains.
+The enzyme in complex I is NADH dehydrogenase and is composed of 44 separate polypeptide chains.
 Complex I can pump four hydrogen ions across the membrane from the matrix into the intermembrane space, and it is in this way that the hydrogen ion gradient is established and maintained between the two compartments separated by the inner mitochondrial membrane.

 Q and Complex II